marco-willi/camera-trap-data-pipeline/README.md

 git pull
 ```

-The easiest way to exectue the following codes is to copy & paste them to a text editor, change the paramters (e.g. paths) and then copy & paste that to the command line to execute them.
+The easiest way to exectue the following codes is to copy & paste them to a text editor, change the parameters (e.g. paths) and then copy & paste that to the command line to execute them.

 ## Get and Extract Zooniverse Exports